 About Palazzo Vecchio

-Palazzo Vecchio, translated as “Old Palace” and also known as Palazzo della Signoria, in Florence in Tuscany is an iconic 14th century palace, most famous for its association with the Medici family.
+Palazzo Vecchio, translated as “Old Palace” and also known as Palazzo della Signoria, is an iconic 14th century palace in Florence most famous for its association with the Medici family.
+Today, the palace is part of the UNESCO site of Historic Florence.

 History of Palazzo Vecchio